-Items in this section must e considered annually and amended as appropriate, in conjunction with the Module Review Process.
+Items in this section must be considered annually and amended as appropriate, in conjunction with the Module Review Process.
 Some parts of this page may be used in the KIS return and published on the extranet as a guide for prospective students.
 Further details for current students should be provided in module guidance notes.

-ACADEMIC YEAR: 2021/22 NATIONAL COST CENTRE: 103 ACADEMIC TEAR.
-2021/22 NATIONAL COST CENTRE: 103 MODULE LEADER: Shaun Kershaw OTHER MODULE STAFF: Phil Boardman
+ACADEMIC YEAR: 2022/23 NATIONAL COST CENTRE:

+MODULE LEADER: Phil Boardman OTHER MODULE STAFF: Paul Leal

-Contemporary health and wellbeing paradigms will be explored in light of changing social and political dynamics especially in light of conceptual commentary on the notion of what health and wellbeing mean especially in terms of self-care, health promotion, health prevention and the notion of the coproduction of care provision which sees the family increasingly integrated into the care process.
+Contemporary health and wellbeing paradigms will be explored in light of changing social and political dynamics especially in light of conceptual commentary on the notion of what health and wellbeing mean especially in terms of self-care, health promotion, health prevention and the notion of the co-production of care provision which sees the family increasingly integrated into the care process.
 As a central pillar of the module social policy and the drive towards personal responsibility, prevention of illness through health promotion and public health initiatives and emergent notions of sustainability, localism and devolution will be discussed.
 Global themes of health and wellbeing will also be considered especially within the context of the effects of health and social care provision in the future and the increased reliance on new digital technologies.

-SUMMARY OF TEACHING AND LEARNING [Use HESA KIS definitions] Scheduled Activities Hours Comments/Additional Information Lectures 20 Based on module aim and learning objectives Seminars 5 Conceptual theories identified in the flipped classroom environment where groups introduce their theoretical knowledge and understanding Discussions 8 Discussions based around theoretical concepts and paradigms Workshops 5 Assessment workshops Tutorials 12 Supporting learners with their ideas surrounding both literature review and concept fair Guided Independent Study 150 To research, read, discuss, prepare, and produce material for both assignments and classroom discussions, seminars and workshops Total 200 (NB: 1 credit = 10 hours or learning; 10 credits = 100 hours, etc)
+SUMMARY OF TEAC SUMMARY OF TEACHING AND LEARNING [Use HESA KIS definitions] Scheduled Activities Hours Comments/Additional Information (briefly explain activities, including formative assessment opportunities) Lectures 20 Based on module aim and learning objectives Seminars 5 Conceptual theories identified in the flipped classroom environment where groups introduce their theoretical knowledge and understanding Discussions 8 Discussions based around theoretical concepts and paradigms Workshops 5 Assessment workshops Tutorials 12 Supporting learners with their ideas surrounding both literature review and concept fair Guided Independent Study 150 To research, read, discuss, prepare, and produce material for both assignments and classroom discussions, seminars and workshops Total 200 (NB: 1 credit = 10 hours of learning; 10 credits = 100 hours, etc.)

+Element Component Component

-Category Element Compone nt Name Compone nt Weighting Comment s include links to learning objective s Written E1 % Total exam T1 % Total Coursework C1 Literature review Total = 100% LO 1, 2 & 3 - 2000 word literature review will consider health and wellbeing perspectives and concepts from a critical viewpoint and bring to the forefront current evidence on existing health and wellbeing paradigms.
-Practical P1 Concept Fair Presentation Total = 100% LO 4 & 5 - 10 minute Concept Fair presentation will propose from a base of critical evaluative knowledge the future direction of locally provided sustainable health and wellbeing services. -- --
+Category Name Weighting

+Coursework Literature review - LO 1, 2 & 3 - 2000 word literature review will consider health and wellbeing perspectives and concepts from a critical viewpoint and bring to the forefront current evidence on existing health and wellbeing paradigms.
+100%

-University of Plymouth Academic Partnerships Programme Quality Handbook UK 20-21 Page
+University of Plymouth Academic Partnerships Programme Quality Handbook UK 22-23